littlepea/userscripts/README.md

 # UserScripts

-A collection of useful Tampermonkey scripts
+A collection of useful [Tampermonkey](http://tampermonkey.net/) scripts.

 ---